Assistive devices and technologies

 - developing normative guidelines;

-- organizing regional and country workshops, meetings and seminars to promote and facilitate access to assistive devices;
+- organizing regional and country workshops, meetings and seminars to promote and facilitate access to assistive devices and technologies;

 - providing assistance for the development of national policies and programmes on assistive devices and technologies with a focus on human resource development;